jpivarski-talks/SciPy2020-Proposal/README.md

 _(The brief description which will appear in the online program and give attendees a basic sense of your talk.
 This should be around 100 words or less.)_

 NumPy simplifies and accelerates mathematical calculations in Python, but only for rectilinear arrays of numbers.
-Awkward Array provides a similar interface for JSON-like data: slicing, masking, broadcasting, and performing vectorized math on the attributes of objects, unequal-length nested lists, and heterogeneous data types.
+Awkward Array provides a similar interface for JSON-like data: slicing, masking, broadcasting, and performing vectorized math on the attributes of objects, unequal-length nested lists (i.e. ragged/jagged arrays), and heterogeneous data types.
 Awkward Arrays are columnar data structures, like (and convertible to/from) Apache Arrow, with a focus on manipulation, rather than serialization/transport.
 These arrays can be passed between C++ and Python, and they can be used in functions that are JIT-compiled by Numba.

 _(84 words.)_